hazihazboy123/replit-app/replit.md

 Answer formatting: A, B, C, D, E choices on separate lines with highlighting only on correct answers.
 Highlighting preference: No blue borders or blue text - use red highlighting consistently across all sections.
 Interactive features: Hover reveal effect for correct answers in clinical vignettes to enhance active learning.
+Deck generation: Each API call creates a new unique deck with timestamp to prevent card merging.
 ```

 ### Notes for Development